Conceptual framework: Moderating variables

 Now we add the moderator “IQ.”
-Ben’s IQ level changes the effect that the variable “hours of study” has on his score: the higher his IQ, the fewer hours of study he must put in to do well on the exam.
+A student’s IQ level changes the effect that the variable “hours of study” has on the exam score: the higher your IQ, the fewer hours of study you must put in to do well on the exam.

 This effect is illustrated in Figure 1.
 In this graphic, it’s easy to see how the number of hours spent studying affects the exam score.
-The more hours Ben studies, the better his results.
-If he studies for 20 hours, he’ll get a perfect score.
+The more hours you study, the better your results.
+A student who studies for 20 hours will get a perfect score.

 An “IQ” moderator of 120 has been added in Figure 2 below.
-If this is Ben’s IQ, he’ll already achieve a perfect score of 100% after just 15 hours of study.
+A student with this IQ will already achieve a perfect score after just 15 hours of study.

 In Figure 3, the value of the “IQ” moderator has been increased to 150.
-If Ben is really this smart, he’ll only need to invest five hours of studying in order to get a perfect score.
+A student with this IQ will only need to invest five hours of studying in order to get a perfect score.

-The main thing to notice is that the value of the IQ alters the effect between the hours of study and the exam score.
-The higher his IQ, the fewer hours Ben needs to study in order to get to achieve a score of 100%.
+The higher the IQ, the fewer hours a student needs to study in order to achieve a score of 100%.

-In short, a moderator variable is something that changes the cause-effect relationship between two variables as its value increases or decreases.
+In short, a moderating variable is something that changes the cause-and-effect relationship between two variables as its value increases or decreases.